+Section / Part Marks Component Weighting

+Section I Preliminary Course

-Section / Part Marks Component Weighting Section I There are three short-answer questions.
-Each question Preliminary Course may consist of parts.
-These are normally weighted 5, 8 25 Artmaking 50 and 12 marks.
-Art criticism and art history 50 Section II 100 There will be six questions: two questions on each of practice, the conceptual framework and frames.
-Students 25 HSC Course attempt one question ONLY , with an expected length of Artmarking 50 response of around eight examination writing booklet pages (approximately 1000 words).
-Art critics and art history 50 pages (approximately root notes).
-100 Body of Work 50 - body of Work 100 ┥
+There are three short-answer questions.
+Each question may consist of parts.
+These are normally weighted 5, 8 and 12 marks.
+25 Artmaking 50

+Art criticism and art history 50

+Section II 100

+There will be six questions: two questions on each of practice, the conceptual framework and frames.
+Students 25 HSC Course

+attempt one question ONLY, with an expected length of Artmarking 50

+response of around eight examination writing booklet pages (approximately 1000 words).
+Art critics and art history 50

+100

+Body of Work 50 -

+100 -